oliverjam/intro-to-accessibility/src/index.md

 British Sign Language is my first language, so I struggle to read and write English.
 Subtitles are difficult for me to follow so I prefer signed content.

+I also need an option for non-phone communication.

 ---

 ### Motor